nghorbani/homogenus/README.md

 # Human Image Gender Classifier

-This is the official repository of the Humun Gender Classifier (Homogenus) used in the paper
+This is the official repository of the Human Gender Classifier (Homogenus) used in the paper

 ***Expressive Body Capture: 3D Hands, Face, and Body from a Single Image.***